 Welcome to winter — the 2016 solstice.
-We’re celebrating the shortest day of the year at Singing Rooster with a LONG DEAL on coffee & chocolate.
+We’re celebrating the shortest day of the year at Singing Rooster by offering NEW and unique gifts from Haiti for your favorite person. #Fairtrade Haitian chocolate, art and coffee gifts will make the dark nights brighter (caffeine and chocolate do this).

 10 things you didn’t know about the Winter solstice: